threefoldtecharchive/info_manual3/README.md

-# Welcome to the ThreeFold's main wiki
+# Welcome to the ThreeFold's Manual3

 How to use gitpod see publishingtools documentation https://library.threefold.me/info/publishtools